Mylliah/holbertonschool-hbnb/UML/README.md

 - It stores and retrieves objects from the database.
 - It contains the **repositories**:
   `UserRepository`, `PlaceRepository`, `ReviewRepository`, `AmenityRepository`.
 Each repository is specialized in data access for one model.
+- `Persistence calls`: low-level operations that directly interact with the database, typically through raw SQL queries or ORM methods.

 ---